 It Gives You Minty, Fresh Breath

-Nothing kills a conversation faster than a case of bad breath, but with your toothpaste’s minty menthol effect, you can focus more on what you really want to say and less on what your breath smells like.
+Nothing kills a conversation faster than a case of halitosis.
+When your mouth is prone to unsavory odors, make sure you're using toothpaste for fresh breath.
+With that fresh closeup mint green toothpaste with a menthol fresh effect, you can focus more on what you really want to say and less on what your breath smells like.

 It Gives Your Teeth a Thorough Cleaning

 There’s just something so satisfying about having just brushed your teeth.
 It isn’t just about the feeling of having cleaner pearly whites, but also the knowledge that you’re less likely to have odor-producing bacteria building up in your mouth.

 It Prevents You from Getting Those Pesky Cavities